intel/neural-compressor/examples/pytorch/image_recognition/imagenet/cpu/ptq/README.md

 Step-by-Step
 ============

-This document describes the step-by-step instructions for reproducing PyTorch ResNet50/ResNet18/ResNet101 tuning results with Intel® Low Precision Optimization Tool.
+This document describes the step-by-step instructions for reproducing PyTorch ResNet50/ResNet18/ResNet101 tuning results with Intel® Low Precision Optimization Tool(LPOT).

 > **Note**
 >
 > PyTorch quantization implementation in imperative path has limitation on automatically execution.
 > It requires to manually add QuantStub and DequantStub for quantizable ops, it also requires to manually do fusion operation.
-> Intel® Low Precision Optimization Tool has no capability to solve this framework limitation.
-Intel® Low Precision Optimization Tool supposes user have done these two steps before invoking Intel® Low Precision Optimization Tool interface.
+> LPOT has no capability to solve this framework limitation.
+LPOT supposes user have done these two steps before invoking LPOT interface.
 > For details, please refer to https://pytorch.org/docs/stable/quantization.html

 # Prerequisite